Americanah: Awards and nominations

 Americanah won the 2013 National Book Critics Circle Award for Fiction.
 It was shortlisted for the Baileys Women's Prize for Fiction in 2014.
 It won the 2013 Heartland Award for Fiction by The Chicago Tribune.

-It was rated in 2013 as "one of the Best Books of the Year" by The New York Times, NPR, Chicago Tribune, The Washington Post, The Seattle Times, Entertainment Weekly, and Newsday.
-The novel was selected as one of the 10 Best Books of 2013 by New York Times Book Review.
+In 2013, Americanah was rated as "one of the Best Books of the Year" by The New York Times, NPR, Chicago Tribune, The Washington Post, The Seattle Times, Entertainment Weekly, and Newsday.
+New York Times Book Review selected the novel as one of the 10 Best Books of 2013.
 In March 2017, Americanah won the "One Book, One New York" program by One City One Book.
-In 2024, it was ranked #27 in the list of 100 best books of the 21st century by The New York Times.
+In 2024, it was ranked 27th in The New York Times list of 100 best books of the 21st century.